-- 1. The staff member (or a parent / pupil) should inform the advisor/class teacher in case of suspicion of a bullying case, possibly using Octopus1. - 2.
-The advisor/class teacher must check if it is indeed bullying, investigating the case, filling in the screening form and compiling a file (see appendix 1). - 3.
-If it is not a bullying case, the case will be managed by the class teacher/advisors and Head Advisor. - 4.
-If it is a bullying case: - KiVa Team will intervene for s1-s3 pupils (see appendix 2). - Care Team2 will intervene for s4 to s7 pupils. - Virages3 might be asked to see individual pupils if necessary.
+- 1. The staff member (or a parent/ pupil) should inform the pupil's class teacher (nursery/ primary)/ the advisor (secondary) in case of suspicion of a bullying case. - 2.
+The class teacher (nursery/ primary/ secondary)/ the advisor (secondary) must check if it is indeed bullying by investigating the case, filling in the screening form and compiling a file (see Annex 1). - 3.
+If it is not a bullying case, the case will be managed by the class teacher (nursery/ primary/ secondary)/advisors (secondary) and Assistant Deputy Director. - 4.
+If it is a bullying case the KiVa Team will intervene (see Annex 2).